andbalch/andbalch.github.io/_papers/2024-08-21-accessible-micronutrient-assessment.md

 collection: papers
 category: preprints
 permalink: /paper/2024-08-21-accessible-micronutrient-assessment
 excerpt: 'A culmination of 2 years of interdisciplinary research at the <a href="https://hai-lab-uva.github.io">UVA Human-AI Technology Lab</a> that I have led since my first year.
 This survey paper examines how the global issue of micronutrient malnutrition has been addressed, exhaustively bridging the clinical and technological aspects of micronutrient status assessment to provide insights and recommendations for future work to effectively address this problem.
-Submitted to ACM Transactions on Computing for Healthcare.'
+Under review at ACM Transactions on Computing for Healthcare.'
 date: 2024-08-21
 venue: 'arXiv'
 paperurl: 'https://arxiv.org/pdf/2408.11877'